 From April 2022 to September 2023 I developed, tested and ran a computational biomechanical pipeline combining state of the art musculoskeletal modeling and predictive simulation software (OpenSim) to evaluate the the postoperative effects of specific RTSA surgical placement, designs and patient scapular morphology.
 By utilising available commercial designs, computational anatomy techniques, such as medical image segmentation and statistical shape modelling, and the biomechanical pipeline an in-silico patient study was performed to investigate the effect of morphologic variability and assist in the optimisation of future surgical technologies and techniques.

 This study was accepted for a podium presentation and Business Innovation Competition at the 2023 ORS Annual Meeting in Dallas, TX.
-The next stage of this project involves generating a large dataset of possible morphological, design and surgical perturbations through setting up the simulation framework on HTC Clusters to generate the data efficiently.
+The next stage of this project involves generating a large dataset of possible morphological, design and surgical perturbations through setting up the simulation framework on HPC Clusters to generate the data efficiently.

 I designed this workflow by observing and discussing with orthopaedic surgeons to interpret their needs as well as gaining deep understanding of the latest developments in the field of orthopaedic technology.